-Invoices are always free to send and there’s no cost for recurring payments.
+Invoices are always free to send and there’s no cost for automated credit card payments.
 If customers pay securely online with a credit or debit card, you pay 2.9% + 30¢ per invoice.
 When customers authorize you to securely store a card on file, you pay just 3.5% + 15¢ and get paid even faster.

 How long does it take for the money to reach my bank account?

-Funds paid by invoice are deposited directly into your bank account in one to two business days.
+Funds paid by invoice are transferred directly into your bank account in one to two business days.
 That’s faster than leading competitors, which take anywhere from two to five days.
-If you need your funds immediately, try our Instant Deposit feature — your money will be in your bank account in less than a minute.
-Instant Deposit even works on the weekend and costs just an additional 1% of the total deposit amount.
+If you need your funds immediately, try our instant transfer feature — your money will be in your bank account in less than a minute.
+Instant transfer even works on the weekend and costs just an additional 1% of the total transfer amount.

 Can I set up recurring payments to go out monthly?

-Yes, you can set up recurring payments to invoice your clients daily, weekly, monthly, or even annually.
+Yes, you can set up automatic payments to invoice your clients daily, weekly, monthly, or even annually.